acdlite/realm/README.md

 # Realm

-A total rip-off of the Elm architecture, in React.
+A total rip-off of the Elm Architecture, in React.

 Realm components are React components, so they are interoperable with non-Realm components.
 Use Realm for your entire app, or just in specific places.

+See also [Realm Redux](https://github.com/acdlite/realm-redux), which enables the use of Redux extensions with Realm components.

 ### Why you should use this library